 We do not know when the site of the Virgin's tomb in Gethsemane, at the foot of Mount Olivet, became a place of Christian devotion.
 Some say that the first church there had been built by St Helena in the fourth century.
 There was clearly a church there in the fifth century.
 It is well documented that the first Patriarch of Jerusalem, St Juvenal, had taken the veil of the Theotokos from this shrine and sent it to the Empress Pulcheria who had asked him for the Virgin's "relics" after the Council of Chalcedon (451).
 The patriarch replied, "Three days after her repose, the body of the Holy Virgin was raised up to heaven, and the Tomb in the Garden of Gethsemane bears only her Veil."
 The patriarch then sent this relic to Constantinople where it was enshrined in the church of the Theotokos at Blachernae, a district of Constantinople.
 Today some claim that the Theotokos died in Ephesus where St John the Theologian lived for many years because the Lord Jesus had entrusted His mother to him as He was dying on the cross.
 In the nineteenth century a house claimed to be that of the Virgin was unearthed near Ephesus, based on a supposed vision of Anne Catherine Emerich.
 This shrine became popular in the West; however there was never any early tradition connecting Mary's death and burial with the city of Ephesus.

-DIVINE LITURGY INTENTIONS

-Today Our Families & Friends, Living and Deceased

-August 20 +Rev. Basil Samra (40 day)

-Today's Coffee Hr. is hosted by the Dumont Family

-Next Sunday's Coffee Hr. will be hosted by

-Last Week's Collection

-Weekly \$ 908

-Candles \$ 31

-Coffee Hr. \$ 53

-Donations \$ 30

-Other \$ 90

-TOTAL \$ 1,108
+DIVINE LITURGY INTENTIONS Today Our Families and Friends living & deceased Please remember in your prayers: George Arraj, Jr., Peter Abraham, Mark Bashour, Robert Ghiz, Sadie Mirante, Charlotte Stockhaus, Richard Abraham, Sr., Frank Boyda, Carol Boyda, Bob Lynch, Joe Najemy, Michael Mooradian, Dennis Desplaines, Michael McNeil, Jeff McNeil, Stephen McNeil, Billy Rahall, Dan Rahall, Lauren Abraham, Nicholas Haddad, Nicholas Halal, Elaine Foley, David Ahlin, Elio Kanaan, Susan Bailey, Jacqueline Ventriglia, those affected by the natural disasters throughout the world, the people of Gaza, and for peace in the Middle East.
+If there are people for whom you would like me to pray, please reach out and give me their names.
+Part of our vocation as Christians is to pray for each other, especially when someone is sick or suffering in any way.
+Last Week's Collection Weekly \$ Candles \$ Coffee Hr. \$ TOTAL \$ God bless you for your generosity!
+Just a reminder that we need at least \$2,000 per week to meet our financial obligations.